sirimuppala/customer-churn-prediction-amazon-sagemaker-workshop/README.md

 In this lab, we will use XGBoost, a well understood machine learning supervised learning algorithm for customer churn prediction.
 In particular, we will use Amazon SageMaker's built-in XGBoost algorithm.
 We will also use Amazon SageMaker managed service to build, train and deploy the XGBoost customer churn prediction model.

+This lab is based on the Amazon SageMaker example notebook xgboost_customer_churn.ipynb at https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_applying_machine_learning/xgboost_customer_churn/xgboost_customer_churn.ipynb.
+Very minor modifications are made to accomodate the dataset used.

 Let’s get started.

 ### Prerequisites